Police focus on van renter in Brooklyn subway shooting probe - NewsBreak

 Police focus on van renter in Brooklyn subway shooting probe

-NEW YORK (AP) — A gunman in a gas mask and construction vest set off smoke grenades and fired a barrage of bullets in a rush-hour subway train in Brooklyn, wounding at least 10 people Tuesday, authorities said.
-Police were trying to track down the renter of a van possibly connected to the violence.
+NEW YORK (AP) — A gunman in a gas mask and construction vest set off a smoke grenade and fired a barrage of at least 33 bullets in a rush-hour subway train, shooting at least 10 people Tuesday, authorities said.
+Police were scouring the city for the shooter and trying to track down the renter of a van possibly connected to the violence.

-Chief of Detectives James Essig said investigators weren’t sure whether the man, identified as Frank R. James, 62, had any link to the subway attack.

-Authorities were looking at his apparent social media posts, some of which led officials to tighten New York Mayor Eric Adams’ security detail.
-Police Commissioner Keechant Sewell called the posts “concerning.”
+A scene of horror unfolded as frightened commuters ran from the train as others limped out of it.
+At least one rider collapsed on the platform.

+“My subway door opened into calamity.
+It was smoke and blood and people screaming,” eyewitness Sam Carcamo told radio station 1010 WINS.
+Smoke poured out of the train car as the door opened, he added.

-Five gunshot victims were in critical condition but expected to survive.
-At least a dozen people who escaped gunshot wounds were treated for smoke inhalation and other injuries.
+Five people were in critical condition but expected to survive.
+At least 29 in all were treated at hospitals for gunshot wounds, smoke inhalation and other conditions, according to hospitals.Who is Frank R. James?
+Person of interest in Brooklyn subway attack

 The attack unnerved a city on guard about a rise in gun violence and the ever-present threat of terrorism.
 It left some New Yorkers jittery about riding the nation’s busiest subway system and prompted officials to increase policing at transportation hubs from Philadelphia to Connecticut.

+Investigators believe the weapon jammed, preventing the suspect from continuing to fire, the officials said.
+The federal Bureau of Alcohol, Tobacco, Firearms and Explosives has completed an urgent trace to identify the gun’s manufacturer, seller and initial owner.

+The officials said authorities zeroed in on a person of interest after the credit card used to rent the van was found at the shooting scene.

 The Metropolitan Transportation Authority announced last fall that it had put security cameras in all 472 subway stations citywide, saying they would put criminals on an “express track to justice.”
-But cameras weren’t working at three stations where police went to look for evidence Tuesday, Essig said.
+But at the station where the train arrived, the cameras apparently weren’t working.

 MTA system chief Janno Lieber told TV interviewers he didn’t know why the cameras malfunctioned.
-But he said police had “a lot of different options” from lenses elsewhere on the subway line.
+But he said police had “a lot of different options” from cameras elsewhere on the subway line to get a glimpse of the shooter.

 Rider Juliana Fonda, a broadcast engineer at WNYC-FM, told its news site Gothamist that passengers from the car behind hers started banging on the connecting door.